Immigrant receives church sanctuary to avoid deportation

 NEW HAVEN, Conn.
 (AP) — A native of Ecuador living in Connecticut has become the second person this summer to take sanctuary inside a New Haven church to avoid deportation.

-Marco Reyes, a father of three who entered the U.S. illegally in 1997 and has been living in Meriden, was supposed to board a plane Tuesday.
+Marco Reyes, a father of three, entered the U.S. illegally in 1997 and has been living in Meriden.
+He was supposed to board a plane Tuesday.

-His attorney, Erin O’Neil-Bakers, says Reyes instead took refuge inside the First and Summerfield United Methodist Church in New Haven.
+His attorney, Erin O’Neil-Baker, says Reyes instead took refuge inside the First and Summerfield United Methodist Church in New Haven.

 Reyes’ supporters say a family member was recently murdered in Ecuador and he fears for his life if he returns.

-Note: This story has been corrected to show that Reyes’ attorney’s last name is O’Neil-Baker, not O’Neil-Bakers.